-The direct material variance is the difference between the standard cost of direct materials resulting from production activities and the actual costs incurred.
+The direct material variance is the difference between the standard cost of materials resulting from production activities and the actual costs incurred.
 The direct material variance is comprised of two other variances, which are:

 - Purchase price variance.
 This is the difference between the standard and actual cost per unit of the direct materials purchased, multiplied by the standard number of units expected to be used in the production process.
 This variance is the responsibility of the purchasing department.